Published: 23 March 2023

 Ensure that you have sufficient time to complete all aspects of the development work including applications for regulatory approvals where required and writing the final report.

-NOTE: Development grant applications can be for up to 24 months
+NOTE: For applications to the standard call, development grant applications can be for up to 24 months.

 This field will automatically populate once you have entered the start date and research duration information.

 This will be automatically pulled through from the budget section.

 NOTE: Funding is available up to £150,000 for a development grant application

 Please select an option from the drop down below to confirm whether your application is

 - Stream A (for development work prior to programme grant submission) or

 - Stream B (to either conduct additional linked research of strategic importance to NIHR or to further develop, analyse or disseminate your programme grant or its outcomes).

 Estimated date of submission of future programme grant application

 Please indicate the anticipated date of submission in a DD/MM/YYYY format.